jibin94/local_notifications/README.md

 We will see each property.

 `id` – the identifier of the notification.
-Each notification must have a unique identifier.
+Each notification must have a unique identifier.<br />
-`title` – the title of the notification.
+`title` – the title of the notification.<br />
-`body` – what we want to display as the main message of our notification.
+`body` – what we want to display as the main message of our notification.<br />
-`notificationDetails` – the notification details object we discussed above.
+`notificationDetails` – the notification details object we discussed above.<br />
 `payload` – the data that we want to pass with this notification so that it can be used later when the notification is tapped on and our application opens up again.